 Finally there is an Admin Journal that records certain types of Events.
 Conceptually this is a bit similar to a Log File, but is named distinctly and should not lead to any confusion.

-The diagnostic log can be useful to Sassafras Tech Support but won't be very informative to the KeyServer Administrator.
+The diagnostic log can be useful to Sassafras Software Support but won't be very informative to the KeyServer Administrator.
 The options in this pane control how much data is written to the diagnostic log.
 The default values are Verbose, 1024, and Notice for all remaining drop-downs.
 Write to Disk Immediately is unchecked by default.
-You should not change any of these settings unless instructed by Sassafras Tech Support.
+You should not change any of these settings unless instructed by Sassafras Software Support.
+This log is saved as diagnostic.log in the KeyServer Data Folder.

 You may also want to use this dialog to change what information is written to the log, since much of it is now repeated in the more flexible Usage Log.
 See the section on Log File Contents below for more information.